KyleHu14/job-tracker/server/src/README.md

 # src

 The src directory holds all files of the Express API.
 This README will outline the structure and other information about the API.
-The structure of this directory largely follows the format showcased in the [Full Stack open](https://fullstackopen.com/en/) tutorial.

 ## Directory

 1. controllers
     - Controllers contains all the Express routers.
 Each file represents a route and its relevant sub routes.
     - For example, users.js would contain the get, post, or put requests relevant to the users table.
 2. requests
     - I use the VS Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension to test making requests.
     - The requests folder contains REST Client files that are used to test the functionality of the routes.